hentai-team/hbash/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests.

+## Project plans
+You can get acquainted with the plans and the current implementation of certain ideas and plans that we are developing for hbash.
+We have prepared a detailed map of the plans.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.